Sign up to our mailing list

 Other changes

-The impact of these changes on corporation tax will need separate consideration, but as an overall rule of thumb, we would expect tax to following accounting, so if your profit recognition changes due to implementing new FRS 102, your corporation tax may well change too.
+The impact of these changes on corporation tax needs separate consideration, but as an overall rule of thumb, we would expect tax to following accounting, so if your profit recognition has changed due to implementing new FRS 102, your corporation tax may well change too.

 Some of the practical considerations of this change are:

-Companies need to start to prepare for the wider business impacts of these changes, including
+Companies will have needed to prepare for the wider business impacts of these changes, including

 1) undertaking an impact assessment on your revenue accounting

-2) considering if you need to change your data and IT system requirements to track revenue and to satisfy new disclosure requirements
+2) considering changes to data and IT system requirements to track revenue and to satisfy new disclosure requirements

-3) as profits and balance sheets could change, you may need to renegotiate key agreements which are impacted.
+3) as profits and balance sheets may now change, key agreements may have had to be re-negotiated.
 This could include bonus arrangements with targets linked to EBITDA, and loan covenants

 4) consider dividend plans: where the timing of revenue recognition changes, there could be significant impacts on profits and thus distributable reserves, affecting a company’s ability to pay out dividends

-This is an ongoing series, and we'll continue looking at individual key changes in more depth throughout 2025.
+This is part of a series looking at individual key changes.
 Check out our other articles in this series: